HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 • Identify unauthorized or outdated listings that need updating

-• Evaluate which current listings generate traffic and conversions
+• See which current listings generate traffic and conversions

-Quick Tip: Use a tool like Moz Local or BrightLocal to perform a comprehensive citation audit.
-These tools can identify inconsistencies across dozens of directories simultaneously.
+Quick Tip: Use a tool like Moz Local or BrightLocal for a full citation audit.
+These tools can spot inconsistencies across dozens of directories at once.

-Not all directories deserve your attention.
-Prioritize based on these factors:
+Not all directories deserve your time.
+Prioritize by these factors:

 • Domain authority and traffic volume